This is a list of all criminology, law and justice courses. For more information, see Sociology.

 Extent and nature of interpersonal violence in societies, in general and for specific population subgroups; theoretical explanations for the phenomenon; alternative ways of defining and responding to violence across various social contexts; application of scientific method; relevant literatures from multiple disciplines including sociology, anthropology, criminology, psychology, and behavioral economics; types of violence defined as illegal and those which are deviant but not illegal.
-Prerequisites: SOC:1410.
-Recommendations: SOC:2170 strongly recommended before enrollment in SOC:1410.
+Prerequisites: CRIM:1410.
+Recommendations: SOC:2170 or CRIM:2470 strongly recommended.

 CRIM:4440 Sociology of White-Collar Crime3 s.h.

 Critical perspectives on causes and consequences of white-collar crime; definitions and types; criminological, social-psychological, and rational-choice theories; political and economic causes of white-collar crime under capitalism and socialism; rates and patterns of white-collar criminality across different social groups (defined by racial, ethnic, class, and gender attributes); control, prevention, and criminal justice response.